jeppes/oops/README.md

 })
 ```

-Like before, we could pick out the functioning with a destructuring assignment - but let's just name the map that we return instead:
+Like before, we could pick out the functions with a destructuring assignment - but let's just name the map that we return instead:

 ```javascript
 const ten = someNamedFunctions(10)